dxos/dxos/tools/monitors/hello-template-monitor/README.md

-# @dxos/cli-monitor
+# @dxos/hello-template-monitor

-Used for testing releases by installing `@dxos/cli` from npm and verifying it works as expected.
+Used for testing releases by installing `@dxos/cli` from npm and verifying the hello app template works as expected.

 ## DXOS Resources